Shinobi: Art of Vengeance: Development

-Art of Vengence was part of Sega's initiative to revive some of their dormant franchises.
-Sega approached Lizardcube, a studio based in Paris, and recruited them as their development partner, after being impressed by their work on Wonder Boy: The Dragon's Trap (2017) and Streets of Rage 4 (2020), both of which were developed under its license.
-The publisher, however, took a more involved role in Art of Vengences development, with the game's producer, Toru Ohara, leading a team to collaborate with Lizardcube and encouraging them to create a more striking art style than what was initially planned.
+Art of Vengeance was part of Sega's initiative to revive some of their dormant franchises.
+Sega approached Lizardcube, a studio based in Paris, and recruited them as its development partner, after being impressed by their work on Wonder Boy: The Dragon's Trap (2017) and Streets of Rage 4 (2020), both of which were developed under its license.
+The publisher, however, took a more involved role in Art of Vengeances development, with the game's producer, Toru Ohara, leading a team to collaborate with Lizardcube and encouraging them to create a more striking art style than what was initially planned.
 The first three games in the franchise were cited by Lizardcube as their sources of inspiration, though they also attempted to modernize the franchise by refining the game's combat and introducing a combo system.

 Art of Vengeance was first teased at The Game Awards on December 7, 2023.
 The game under its full title was not revealed until a trailer showcasing the gameplay was released on February 12, 2025.
 The game was released on August 29, 2025 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.

 Reception

 Shinobi: Art of Vengeance received "generally favorable" reviews from critics, according to review aggregator Metacritic.

+The game was nominated for "Best Action Game" at The Game Awards 2025.